pierrejay/EZLink/README.md

 ### Native Unit Tests
 Under `test/test_native`, there are `UNITY`-based tests that run on a desktop environment with a mock of `Arduino.h`.
 These tests cover:
-- Registration edge cases (duplicate ID, name collision, etc.).
+- Registration edge cases (duplicate ID, etc.).
 - Sending/receiving frames, partial frames, CRC errors.
 - Request/response logic and timeouts.